cocoa-mhlw/cocoa/README.md

 ## How to install the app for tester

-Please install the app for test from below link.Currently, it is not possible to test until the SDK by Google / Apple is released to each beta version.
+Please install the app for test from below link.
+Currently, it is not possible to test until the SDK by Google / Apple is released to each beta version.

 ### Android